-- Sell tangible personal property in state; or
+- Sell tangible personal property in the state; or

 - Have an economic nexus.

-The Marketplace facilitator must notify the sellers of its marketplace that it is registered with the California Tax Department and will collect and pay the tax due from their sales to California customers.
+The Marketplace facilitator must notify the sellers of its marketplace that it is registered with the California Tax Department and will collect and pay the tax due from its sales to California customers.

 You can register online through the California Department of Tax and Fee Administration.

 Based on your tax liability, determine your filing frequency – either, quarterly, quarterly prepaid, or annual (Fiscal annual):